 minimise other fatigue related hazards, and

-minimise the risks from fatigue – in particular, avoiding tasks where there is a high risk from individual mistakes during low body clock periods (e.g. driving).
+minimise the risks from fatigue – in particular between 2 am and 6 am, avoiding tasks where there is a high risk from individual mistakes during low body clock periods (e.g. driving).

 Provide sufficient breaks while at work